Georgia travel advice

 Georgia - Take normal security precautions

-The Russian border regions, breakaway regions of Abkhazia and South Ossetia, and surrounding areas - Avoid all travel
+The occupied regions of Abkhazia and South Ossetia and surrounding areas - Avoid all travel

 Safety and security

-Canadian officials may not be in a position to provide consular assistance to Canadians in these areas, due to security concerns and travel restrictions.
+Our ability to offer you consular services may be limited in these regions due to security concerns and travel restrictions.

 Demonstrations